capwater4/subreddit-keyword-discord-notifier/README.md

    * Then go to OAuth2 > URL generator select bot scope > bot permissions send messages > guild install
    * Paste your generated URL and add your bot to your server.
 Make sure it can access your designated channel

-_Steps 1 and 2 are done together- you need the Oauth2 from step 1 to register in step 2_
+_Steps 1 and 2 are done together- you need the Oauth2 from step 1 to register for API usage in step 2_
 ## Environment
 These are the variables you will need to run the script:
 ```yml